 Apart from the above-mentioned points, there are some other aspects which can also be looked upon.

-The performance and history of the fund manager is crucial.
+The performance and history of the fund manager are crucial.

-An investor can look at the experience which the fund manager has, other schemes that the fund manager is managing and so on.
+An investor can look at the experience that the fund manager has, other schemes that the fund manager is managing and so on.

 Moreover, the reputation and history of the fund house, under which the scheme belongs can also be looked upon.